slchorne/apibrowser/README.md

 Now go grab some tea or coffee or lunch because this could take a while.

-What you've just done is asked for ALL THE HOST RECORDS IN the database.
+What you've just done is asked for ALL THE HOST RECORDS in the database.
 After some period of time you will either get a very long list of data or an error message that looks a lot like this: